bbc/childrens-games-starter-pack/docs/deliverable-review.md

 * **Organisation**: Assets should live in a sensible, organised location not scattered around the project
   * SD and HD assets should live in different directories

-  * Original and compressed/processed assets should live in different directories
+* **Raw assets**: Raw assets such as large PSDs are currently not suitable for saving to Github and should be stored in the appropriate Box project and linked to in the documentation.

 * **Sensible naming**: Asset names should clearly indicate their function e.g.
 "confirmscreenclosebutton.png" and not "button38.png".